draggsconnor/BlipKit/manual/waveforms.md

       0  1  2  3  4  5  6  7  8  9 10 11 12
 {% endhighlight %}

-It has 13 phases which, for simplification, have a resolution of 4 steps.
-Waveforms can have an arbitary number of phases, but an absurd high number could create unwanted effects.
-Numbers around 8 and 64 are optimal.

-The number of phases doesn't affect the pitch.
-However, the waveform itself could contain overtones which would increase the pitch.

 <div class="buttons">
 	<div class="player" data-volume="0.7">
 		<a href="{{ "/assets/sound/waveforms/waveform-a.mp3" | prepend: site.baseurl }}" class="button">